CharlizeY/AI-term-2/README.md

 # AI-term-2
-Coding Coursework for NLP, Machine Learning Fairness, and Probabilistic Inference from MSc AI.
+Coding Coursework for Machine Learning Fairness and Probabilistic Inference from MSc AI.